Linux on Early Intel Macs

 Troubleshooting

 If you don't see the Windows option in the boot menu, something must have gone wrong during the making an MBR entry part.
-Boot back into Linux using your installation medium, then run gdisk
+Boot back into Linux using your installation medium, then run gdisk again.
+Make sure the MBR is reporting as hybrid when it initially launches.
+If this isn't the case, repeat the steps in the Creating a Hybrid MBR Entry section.

 If that isn't the problem, you can try the following steps to diagnose what's wrong:

-to enter expert options - type
+• type x to enter expert options

-to print the MBR header - verify the BIOS boot partition is marked with
+• verify the BIOS boot partition is marked with 0x07

-- verify the same partition is also set to bootable
+• verify the same partition is also set to bootable

 If one of those is wrong:

-to delete the MBR header - type
+• type n to delete the MBR header

-to write the changes
+• type w to write the changes

 Then try repeating the steps in Creating a Hybrid MBR Entry.
 This should hopefully fix any errors you might have made initially.